pwolthausen/k8s-workshops/2-scheduling/readme.md

 Alternatively, we can use Node Selector to ensure that your pod is scheduled on a specific node or group of nodes.

 Node Selector relies on node labels.
 Nodes have some labels built in by default, you can view these using `kubectl describe no [node_name] | grep Labels -A 15`.
-You can also manually add specific labels to a node; GKE allows you to assign node labels for an entire node pool, otherwise, you can assign a label to a node manually using `kubectl label no [node_name] [key]=[value]`. \n
+You can also manually add specific labels to a node; GKE allows you to assign node labels for an entire node pool, otherwise, you can assign a label to a node manually using `kubectl label no [node_name] [key]=[value]`.
 Node Selector will work with either built-in labels or custom labels.
 Please update the nodes you previously tainted with a common label (you choose the key=value, ensure that it is consistent).

 Next, we'll update the `special` deployment to use Node Selector matching the labels we assigned to the nodes.